sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 {% endhighlight %}
 <p></p>

-<p>This analysis bridges the gap between model outputs and interpretability, offering a clearer understanding of how the GNN captures and distinguishes temporal patterns.
-By identifying regions of high and low similarity, this step enables further exploration of brain dynamics during sleep and rest states, paving the way for advanced graph-based analyses.</p>
+This analysis bridges the gap between model outputs and interpretability, offering a clearer understanding of how the GNN captures and distinguishes temporal patterns.
+By identifying regions of high and low similarity, this step enables further exploration of brain dynamics during sleep and rest states, paving the way for advanced graph-based analyses.

 <p></p>
 <h4>Transforming Time Points</h4>
+<p></p>
 First, we converted the middle points of each sliding window into minutes and seconds to provide a clear temporal context.
 This was achieved by calculating the integer division and modulo of the middle points by 60 to derive minutes and seconds, respectively.
 These were then formatted into readable time labels (e.g., "12m 34.5s") for enhanced interpretability in our plots.
 <p></p>
 {% highlight python %}